 - Friendly Fraud Vulnerability: When cardholders dispute legitimate charges claiming fraud, you get hit with both a TC40 report and a chargeback dispute.

-For merchants already operating in challenging industries, this new calculation method makes compliance significantly harder to achieve.
+For merchants already operating in challenging industries, this new calculation method and upcoming threshold change make compliance significantly harder to achieve.

 Warning Signs Your Business Is at Risk